martimdLima/react-the-complete-guide/README.md

 -   const - constant values

-<a id="org9950313"></a>
+<a id="org08e8488"></a>

 ## Arrow Functions

-> Arrow functions are a different way of creating functions in JavaScript.
+Arrow functions are a different way of creating functions in JavaScript.
 Besides a shorter syntax, they offer advantages when it comes to keeping the scope of the this keyword

-> Normal Javascript Function Syntax
+**Normal Javascript Function Syntax**

 ```javascript
     function myFnc(arg) {